Mae Hong Son province: Environment

 The Thai government, to solve persistent water shortages in the central region, have proposed a 70.7 billion baht plan to divert some 1.8 billion m^{3} of water annually from the Yuam River to the perennially underfilled Bhumibol Dam.
 Several of the province's districts would impacted.
 As part of the plan, the Royal Irrigation Department (RID), would build 69 metre high dam with a storage capacity of 68.7 million m^{3} constructed on 2,075 rai of forest land, together with a pumping station on a separate 55 rai plot and a 61.5 kilometre-long tunnel passing through 14 villages.
 The inhabitants of the area—primarily Karen tribes people—largely oppose the project.
 In December 2019, the RID submitted a second environmental impact assessment (EIA) to the Office of the Natural Resources and Environmental Policy and Planning (ONEP).
 ONEP rejected the EIA for the second time due to concerns about forest destruction, tunnel rock waste, and compensation issues.

 Demographics

 Ethnic diversity

-Shan people is the largest population group in the province.
+Shan people are the largest population group in the province.
 They migrated from Shan State in Myanmar.
 Further there are seven hill tribes which consists of 63% of the provincial population: Karen, Lahu, Lisu, Lua, Miao, Chinese Yunnan and Pa-O people.

 The Karen are not a single group, but rather a mix of closely related tribes.
 Among the smallest of the Karen tribes in Thailand are Kayan Lahwi.
 This group's women are recognized by the large brass rings they wear around their necks.
-Population density is 22 persons per km^{2}, the lowest of all provinces.